 Gretta is Secretary of the International Commercial Disputes Committee of the New York City Bar.
 She also co-coaches the Foreign Direct Investment and Vis International Commercial Arbitration moot court teams at New York University Law School.

-- Represented Brazilian bank in federal court in New York in discovery proceedings in aid of Brazilian court proceeding, and in New York state court to attach assets to satisfy judgments from Brazilian courts
+- Represented a Brazilian bank in federal court in New York in discovery proceedings in aid of Brazilian court proceeding, and in New York state court to attach assets to satisfy judgments from Brazilian courts.

 - Represented a global financial institution in federal court against lawsuits brought by investors in residential mortgage-backed securities under the Securities Exchange Act and state blue sky laws.

 - Represented real estate developers from the Dominican Republic in federal court against a lawsuit brought by a hotel management company.

 - Represented a global biopharmaceutical company in a New York state investigation under the New York False Claims Act, achieving a favorable settlement.

 - Represented a client (pro bono) in a lawsuit in federal court for claims brought under the American with Disabilities Act against New York state, achieving a favorable settlement.